Configuring Flink application resources

-Taskmanager, buffer timeout and high availability can be configured for a Flink application to maintain resources in a more efficient way.
+Generally, Flink automatically identifies the resources for an application.
+You can configure the Taskmanager, buffer timeout and high availability for a Flink application to maintain resources in a more efficient way.

 YARN automatically kills application containers that use more memory than their allocated limit.
 To avoid Flink TaskManagers getting killed by YARN use the following calculation to set the size: TM total size = TM Heap + Heap-cutoff.
 The default heap cutoff is 25% and it is also configurable.